supervisor194/solver7-csp/README.md

 Writer --> Channel <-- Reader
 ```

-where Channel has a single item buffer whereupon a Writer.write blocks after filling the Channel to capaicty
+where Channel has a single item buffer whereupon a Writer.write blocks after filling the Channel to capacity
 until a Reader.read clears the Channel.
 This concept can be extended to allow buffered Channels whereupon the
 Writer.write blocks when the buffered Channel remains at capacity.